BadwaterBay/labelcopier-frontend-v1/README.md

 ## Description

-This web app helps you manage labels and milestones.
+This web app helps you manage labels and milestones of your GitHub repositories.

 This project was adopted from [here](https://github.com/destan/github-label-manager).
 However, since that project hasn't been updated since 2016, we'd like to take this project into our own hands and continue developing and maintaining this open-source project for the community.